 \subparagraph*{Implications.}

-Our generalization of Fagin's theorem serves several purposes in this paper: \begin{enumerate} \item It provides evidence that our definition of the \kl{local-polynomial hierarchy} is robust, in the sense that the complexity classes defined do not inherently depend on technical details such as the chosen model of computation. \item It gives us a convenient way to prove our generalization of the Cook--Levin theorem mentioned above.
-This is analogous to the centralized setting, where the Cook--Levin theorem can be obtained as a corollary of Fagin's theorem. \item As we will see next, we make extensive use of the provided connection to logic to prove that the \kl{local-polynomial hierarchy} is infinite. \end{enumerate}
+Our generalization of Fagin's theorem serves several purposes in this paper: \begin{enumerate} \item It provides evidence that our definition of the \kl{locally polynomial hierarchy} is robust, in that the complexity classes defined do not inherently depend on technical details such as the chosen model of computation. \item It gives us a convenient way to prove our generalization of the Cook--Levin theorem mentioned above.
+This is analogous to the centralized setting, where the Cook--Levin theorem can be obtained as a corollary of Fagin's theorem. \item As we will see next, we make extensive use of the provided connection to logic to prove that the \kl{locally polynomial hierarchy} is infinite. \end{enumerate}